Site icon My WP Tips

 It’s important to use security software on your device because the biggest cybersecurity threat is malware.
 But what security software to choose?
 In the debate of vpn vs antivirus, the answer is that each of them has specific uses.
 An antivirus protects devices from traditional malware coming from USBs, email links, and attachments, while a VPN secures your online activities by encrypting internet traffic and hiding your IP address.
 Pick one based on your personal preference.

 One of the reasons why hackers love WordPress is because they have unlimited login attempts unless you turn them off.
 If a cybercriminal gets your username, they’ll use an automated script to crack your password easily.
 To prevent that from happening, install the Login LockDown plugin and set it up to allow as many attempts as you want.
+In addition to the measures mentioned, utilizing tools like WP Captcha can further secure your admin area by preventing unauthorized access and reducing the risk of brute-force attacks.

 A step above limiting the number of attempts is to allow specific IP addresses to log in.
 That way, only trusted users will be able to control the admin area.
 To perform this, you’ll need to add some code to the .htaccess access file.